Yash-chauhan-yc/DYC_token/README.md

 2. Interact with the DYC token functionalities through the user interface.
 3. Explore the token claim, balance check, and transfer features.

-## Contributing
-We welcome contributions from the community!
-If you have suggestions, bug reports, or would like to contribute to the project, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License
-This project is licensed under the [MIT License](LICENSE).

 ---

 Feel free to explore the project and contribute to its development.
-If you have any questions, concerns, or feedback, please don't hesitate to [get in touch](mailto:your@email.com).
+If you have any questions, concerns, or feedback, please don't hesitate to [get in touch](mailto:yash.chauhan.yc@outlook.com).